-My name is David Claesson and I’m the managing director here at LiteBreeze in Kochi.
-I’m from Sweden, but I’ve spent most of my time in India since 2004.
-LiteBreeze is now a team of 35+ employees and my responsibilities are:
+My name is David Claesson and I’m the on-site CEO at LiteBreeze in Kochi.
+I’m from Sweden and I’ve spent most of the past 15 years in India.
+LiteBreeze is now a team of 38+ employees and my core responsibilities are:

 To recruit the best developers we can find.
 I hire around 1% of applicants.
 We are very selective.